rkpinto7/CSES-Solutions/takeaways.md

 ## Takeaways

-### Ju1-01-2025
+### Jul-01-2025
-- Solved the next 5 problems, they were fun
+- Solved the next 6 problems, they were fun

-- I thought I'd need to pre-log and brute force the knights problem, but there's a nice formula by noting that knights can attack in 2x3 rectangles
+- **[Two Knights]** I thought I'd need to pre-log and brute force the knights problem, but there's a nice formula by noting that knights can attack in 2x3 rectangles

 - **[Two Sets]** I mostly played around with the numbers for two sets, noting numbers of type 3, 7, .. bascially all 1 less than multiples of 4 work and coded that but got wrong answer that even exact multiples of 4 work.